IvoVellekoop/anysim/README.md

 GridSim objects work with simulation data that can be represented on a regular grid.
 The data may be scalar, vector, or matrix-valued.

-Internally, all data is stored as a matrix field in an N-dimensional array 'u'.
-The first two dimensions of 'u' correspond to the size of a single value.
-For scalar simulations, these dimensions are [1,1].
-For vector-valued data, the dimensions are [N_components,1], and for matrix-valued data they are [N, M].
-Matrix-valued operators (B and V) follow the same data layout.

-When data is passed to the user (when returning from exec()), spurious dimensions are removed.
-So, a Nx x Ny scalar simulation will return a Nx x Ny array.
+When storing scalar fields, 'u' is an N-dimensional array.
+For vector fields or tensor fields, dimensions are added at the start of the array.
+For example to store a 3-element vector in a 3-D simulation: size(u) = [3, Nx, Ny, Nz]

 Each dimension may have a different pixel pitch and unit, this metadata is stored in a SimGrid object.